picapica-org/jQuery.picadiff/README.md

 v0.7.1
 - renamed title to .picadiff-title
 - added options for character wrapping and line length
-- added and tested normalize_function to diff_match_patch extension
+- added and tested normalize_word function to diff_match_patch extension

 v0.7.0